xiaoxuwu/syl-api/README.md

      $ make run-debug
      ```

-2. Navigate to http://localhost:8000 with your browser to see the site.
+2. Navigate to http://localhost:8000 at allowed routes with your browser to see the site.
+    - Go to `/api` for API specifications

     - Go to `/admin` for the admin panel, and login with credentials from **2.4**